xcsp3team/PyCSP3-models/academic/SchurrLemma/README.md

 This is [Problem 015](https://www.csplib.org/Problems/prob015/) at CSPLib.

-The problem is to put n balls labelled 1,...,n into 3 boxes so that for any triple of balls (x,y,z) with x+y=z, not all are in the same box.
+The problem is to put n balls labelled from 1 to n into 3 boxes so that for any triple of balls (x,y,z) with x+y=z, not all are in the same box.
 The variant 'mod' has been proposed by Bessiere Meseguer Freuder Larrosa, "On forward checking for non-binary constraint satisfaction", 2002.